ms2176/QLand/README.md

 $ python3 app/main.py
 ```

-then proceed by inputting the requested data (e.g. for the NDVI csv file)
+then proceed by inputting the requested data (e.g. the NDVI csv file)

 **Alternatively**, you can run the `test.py` file by executing the following command:
 ```bash